pnp/script-samples/scripts/stream-report-videos/README.md

 This script allow us to export a list with all videos detailed in our tenant .

-The script is a subset of the SPO powershell packages with content (PnPCandy) concept already been used across many projects.
+The script is a subset of the SPO PowerShell packages with content (PnPCandy) concept already been used across many projects.

 Excelsior, hum? :P